Who is eligible to file using Credit Karma Tax?

 Most of you should be able to use Credit Karma Tax.
 Whether you’re a 1040EZ, 1040A or 1040 filer, we’ve got you covered.
 Our easy interview format can help you figure out what information you need (or don’t need) to provide.

 This year, there are some limitations to our tax product.
-Notably, we don’t support multiple state filings, part-year state filing, foreign earned income, married filing separately returns in common law states, or state filing without a federal filing.
+Notably, we don’t support multiple state filings, part-year state filing, foreign earned income, state returns for married filing separately in community property states, or state filing without a federal filing.

 Check out the complete list of forms and situations that we won’t support this year.